Written By: Joseph Cescon

 The good news is that medical records aren’t impossible to obtain.
 However, if you did not seek medical attention after your misdiagnosis or injury that was the result of medical malpractice, bringing a lawsuit against the health facility and/or doctor may not be feasible.
 You must remember that your medical malpractice lawyer has to prove three things: wrongdoing, wrongdoing that caused harm, and wrongdoing that caused harm that is significant or permanent.
 If you did not seek medical attention, this can be impossible to prove.
 It is recommended to keep your medical records, document doctors’ names, dates, times, and any other information that will help your case.

 Although these are five situations in which it is inappropriate to make a malpractice claim, they are just generalizations.
-Your situation may be unique, which is why it’s so important to seek professional legal advice from a prestigious and skilful medical malpractice attorney.
+Your situation may be unique, which is why it’s so important to seek professional legal advice from a prestigious and skillful medical malpractice lawyer.